monome/docs/docs/norns/index.md

 ### SELECT

 Explore the collection of scripts.
 Selecting a script will show a description.
 Forward again will run the script.
 The play screen will return upon running.
-Tap KEY1 to toggle between PLAY and MENU.
+Quickly tap K1 to toggle between PLAY and OTHER.

 ### SYSTEM

 - AUDIO - Like the parameter list, but for the global audio settings.
 Includes output and input levels, headphone gain, aux send (reverb), and insert (compression).
-See the REFERENCE section below for details on the parameters available.
+See the [AUDIO](#audio) section below for details on the parameters available.
-- DEVICES - This is a list of connected USB hardware (currently MIDI and grids) with their associated port number.
+- DEVICES - This is a list of connected USB hardware with their associated port number.
 Most scripts address port 1.
 See [norns study 4](https://monome.org/docs/norns/study-4/) for a scripting guide to multiple ports.
-This menu lets you re-assign connected devices to specific ports.
+This section lets you re-assign connected devices to specific ports.
-- WIFI -
+- WIFI - Networking settings.
+Requires USB WIFI interface.
+See [CONNECT](#connect).
 - UPDATE - Checks for updates.
 Internet connection required.
 - RESET - Quickly resets the audio system.
 - SLEEP - Powers down.